Ren-Mingyang/example_data_TransGraph/README.md

 &emsp; &emsp;   target.DAG.data$Theta.t: the target precision matrix;
 &emsp; &emsp;   target.DAG.data$noise: the n * p noise matrix;
 &emsp; &emsp;   target.DAG.data$noise.type: the type of noise.
 auxiliary.DAG.data: The auxiliary DAG and data.
-There are K=8 auxiliary domains with one parameter-informative DAG, two node-level structure-informative DAG (corresponding to two disjoint scale-free subgraphs in the target DAG, respectively), and five non-informative DAG.
+There are K=8 auxiliary domains with one parameter-informative DAG, two node-level structure-informative DAG (corresponding to two disjoint scale-free subgraphs in the target DAG, respectively), and five non-informative DAG (See [arXiv link](https://arxiv.org/abs/2310.10239) for details).

 ## example.data.singleDAG.RData
 Some example data of a sparse hub DAG for layer-based single non-Gaussian DAG learning.